Last updated on April 11, 2022

 Here is a collection of the most frequently asked questions we get at Deluxe Backgammon from beginners or observers.
 Every time we play someone will stop, watch and undoubtedly ask questions.
-These are the most common queries we get.
+These are the most common backgammon FAQ we get from beginners.
 We will add to this list over time, please feel free to add suggestions.
 The complete set of backgammon rules can be found on our Rules page.
 A list of common backgammon terms can be found on our Glossary page.
 A more complete list of Playing Guides is available on this link.

 What is the objective of backgammon?